Tag Archives: Ben Johnson

 Grade: A

-The brilliantly filmed and directed The Last Picture Show is easily ensconced in the year’s top ten featuring an embarrassment of riches across the board.
-Important to promote is the successful use of the dusty setting and time which is the film’s secret sauce.
+The brilliantly filmed and directed The Last Picture Show is easily ensconced in the year’s top ten, featuring an embarrassment of riches across the board.
+An important thing to promote is the successful use of the dusty setting and time, which is the film’s secret sauce.

-Peter Bogdanovich crafts a dreary coming-of-age tale of small-town life in landlocked Texas.
+Peter Bogdanovich crafts a dreary coming-of-age tale set in landlocked Texas.
 The film is loosely based on a 1966 novel of the same name written by Larry McMurtry.

 The film includes many songs by Hank Williams Sr. and other country & Western and 1950s popular music recording artists to reflect the era.